-Back when it wasn’t in the coldest days of the winter, I walked around the former Sue Bennett College in London, Kentucky.
-In operation from 1897 through 1997, the college was affiliated with the Women’s Division of the General Board of Global Ministries, the national organization of the United Methodist Church.
-It began as an elementary school before becoming a two-year college.
+Sue Bennett College, a former private college that operated between 1897 and 1997, was located in London, Kentucky.
+Affiliated with the Women’s Division of the General Board of Global Ministries, the national organization of the United Methodist Church, it began as an elementary school before becoming a two-year college.